pquochuy/idsegan/README.md

 This is the repository of the DSEGAN, ISEGAN, (and the baseline SEGAN) in our original paper:

-H. Phan, I. V. McLoughlin, L. Pham, O. Y. Chén, P. Koch, M. De Vos, and A. Mertins, "[_Improving GANs for Speech Enhancement_](https://arxiv.org/pdf/2001.05532.pdf)," IEEE Signal Processing Letters, 2020. <br/><span style="color:red">*(accepted)*</span>
+H. Phan, I. V. McLoughlin, L. Pham, O. Y. Chén, P. Koch, M. De Vos, and A. Mertins, "[_Improving GANs for Speech Enhancement_](https://arxiv.org/pdf/2001.05532.pdf)," IEEE Signal Processing Letters, 2020. <span style="color:red">*(accepted)*</span>

 ISEGAN (Iterated SEGAN) and DSEGAN (Deep SEGAN) were built upon the SEGAN proposed by [Pascual _et al._](https://arxiv.org/abs/1703.09452) and SEGAN repository from [santi-pdp](https://github.com/santi-pdp/segan).
 Different from SEGAN with a single generator, ISEGAN and DSEGAN have multiple generators which are chained to perform multi-stage enhancement mapping:

 [//]: #![IDSEGAN](assets/idsegan.png)
 <img src="assets/idsegan.png" alt="idsegan.png" width="400"/>